Dungyichao/Mastermind/README.md

 ### Which element need to be removed from the code set<br />
 In the original code set, there is 0123, 0124, 0125, 0126....... and so on.
 If our first guess is 0521 and receive A=2, B=1.
 0123 can be the answer because it will give us the same A and B value, so we keep it in the code set.
 However 0124 will not be the answer definitely because it will give us A=2, B=0 based on our guess 0521.
 We will clean the code set based on this rule.<br />
 ### Which element need to be picked from the code set for the next play<br />
 We give a graph explanation below.
-Please also refer to the paper ```Eﬃcient solutions for Mastermind using genetic algorithms``` page 8.<br />
+Please also refer to the paper ```Eﬃcient solutions for Mastermind using genetic algorithms``` page 8.
+The main idea is to minimize the code set after we pick an element from the code set.
+To reduce the checking time for the entire code set, we therefore randomly choose some elements (We implemented 100 as the max number of elements) as S to represent for the entire code set.<br />
 <p align="center"><img src="/image/chooseone_function.jpg"></p>

 ### The algorithm and the program structure<br />